danferth/todo/README.md

 ## The big random list
 - [ ] use [plax](https://github.com/danferth/plax) to add another layer to roadmap tiles
 - [ ] start design of search for tech library
+- [ ] introduce the twitter module or 'prefooter' instead of just being a chunk of the page
+- [ ] set up or check variables for changing nav bar styles easily
 - [x] need to have a new and noteworthy news section for say new appnotes or trade shows we will attend. maybe like a twitter feed?
 - [x] on large screens a module that floated mid screen on the left that housed linked in twitter and tech library link
 - [x] update distributors list